Behavioral & Cognitive Neuroscience

 - Drug addiction

-The second mechanism is to apply through the Department of Psychological and Brain Sciences and choose the BCN training area.
+The first mechanism is to apply through the Department of Psychological and Brain Sciences and choose the BCN training area.
 The training program for the BCN area uses a flexible, mentor-based approach that facilitates research, enabling students to be highly productive and setting them on a path toward becoming an independent scientist.
 Upon joining the program, students immediately join a lab and begin focusing their efforts on developing their laboratory skills and research ideas.
 Students also form a Research Advisory Committee of three faculty, including the mentor, who meet with and advise the student every semester until the student completes his/her Prospectus, upon which the student's Dissertation Committee serves in a similar capacity.
 The BCN area's course requirements are relatively low to provide flexibility in each student's curriculum.
 Students are required to take two foundational courses in neuroscience and a course in statistics during their first year.
 They are required to take two additional elective courses, though students frequently take more courses depending on their background and future interests.
 Example course plan:

 First Year - Fall